owin/museum-piece-gate/SPEC.md

 The `Headers` property is a dictionary whose items correspond to HTTP headers in the request.
 Keys are lower-cased header names without `':'` or whitespace.
 Values are `IEnumerable<string>` sequences containing the corresponding header value strings, without newlines.
 If a header appears in a request multiple times, the sequence value for that key will contain a number of elements corresponding to the number of times the header appears in the request, with each element being a value of a single header.

-The methods `BeginReadBody` and `EndReadBody` provide an asynchronous operation which reads body data of the request into a destination buffer.
+The methods `BeginReadBody` and `EndReadBody` define an asynchronous operation which reads body data of the request into a destination buffer.
 The `EndReadBody` method returns the number of bytes read.
 Hosts must signal the end of the request body by returning 0 from `EndReadBody`.

 The `Items` property is a bag in which the host, application, or user can store arbitrary data associated with the request.
 Hosts should provide the following keys in `Items`: